-The board of agriculture is keeping a watchful eye on all the interests of the coming State fair.
-There is a determination to wake it the best fields. admitted to high schools out of the Mr. Harrity of Pennsylvania, chairdistrict, the county of the pupils' residence raising by taxation the money necessary to pay the tuition which is fixed by the law.
+THE county commissioners of Lancaster county have doubts as to the constitutionality of the law passed by the last legislature permitting pupils who have passed the eighth grade in districts not having a high school to be admitted to high schools out of the district, the county of the pupils' residence raising by taxation the money necessary to pay the tuition which is fixed by the law.

 GENERAL SOLICITOR KELLY of the Union Pacific has recently returned from a trip to Washington.
-He went to urge the government officials to dis-miss the land grant suits which it had instituted against the purchasers of lands along the Union Pacific route from that company.
-Judge Kelly feels confident that an order formally dismissing these suits will be issued within the next week or ten days.
+He went to urge the government officials to dismiss the land grant suits which it had instituted against the purchasers of lands along the Union Pacific route from that company.
+Judge Kelly feels confident that an order formally dismissing these suits will be issued